fossasia/open-event-droidgen/docs/INSTALLATION.md

 ## Required Components

-- **[index.html](https://github.com/fossasia/open-event-android/blob/master/apk-generator/index.html)** A html file which can server as the landing page for your server.
+* **[index.html](https://github.com/fossasia/open-event-android/blob/master/apk-generator/index.html)** A html file which can server as the landing page for your server.
-- **[runPy.php](https://github.com/fossasia/open-event-android/blob/master/apk-generator/scripts/runPy.php)** A php script that will launch python script by taking input from index.html.
+* **[runPy.php](https://github.com/fossasia/open-event-android/blob/master/apk-generator/scripts/runPy.php)** A php script that will launch python script by taking input from index.html.
-- **[appgenserver.py](https://github.com/fossasia/open-event-android/blob/master/apk-generator/scripts/appgenserver.py)** A python script containg commands to compile and generate the app
+* **[appgenserver.py](https://github.com/fossasia/open-event-android/blob/master/apk-generator/scripts/appgenserver.py)** A python script containg commands to compile and generate the app
-- **[clone.sh](https://github.com/fossasia/open-event-android/blob/master/apk-generator/scripts/clone.sh)** A bash script used for cloning the source code for android app onto the server.
+* **[clone.sh](https://github.com/fossasia/open-event-android/blob/master/apk-generator/scripts/clone.sh)** A bash script used for cloning the source code for android app onto the server.
-- **[buildApk.sh](https://github.com/fossasia/open-event-android/blob/master/apk-generator/scripts/buildApk.sh)** A bash script used for initiating the app's build and signing it once the app has been generated.
+* **[buildApk.sh](https://github.com/fossasia/open-event-android/blob/master/apk-generator/scripts/buildApk.sh)** A bash script used for initiating the app's build and signing it once the app has been generated.
-- **[email.php](https://github.com/fossasia/open-event-android/blob/master/apk-generator/api/email.sh)** A php script used to send the email containing the generated app as an attachment.
+* **[email.php](https://github.com/fossasia/open-event-android/blob/master/apk-generator/api/email.sh)** A php script used to send the email containing the generated app as an attachment.
-- **[upload.php](https://github.com/fossasia/open-event-android/blob/development/apk-generator/scripts/upload.php)** A php script that will upload the json zip that is chosen by the user into a unique folder based on his timestamp.<br>
+* **[upload.php](https://github.com/fossasia/open-event-android/blob/development/apk-generator/scripts/upload.php)** A php script that will upload the json zip that is chosen by the user into a unique folder based on his timestamp.<br>  **[api.php](https://github.com/fossasia/open-event-android/blob/development/apk-generator/api/api.php)** A php script that serves as an API and handles incoming requests to the server.
-  **[api.php](https://github.com/fossasia/open-event-android/blob/development/apk-generator/api/api.php)** A php script that serves as an API and handles incoming requests to the server.
+* **[copyapk.sh](https://github.com/fossasia/open-event-android/blob/development/apk-generator/scripts/copyApk.sh)** A bash script that will copy the generated and signed apk to the release folder in `public-html` of the server.
-- **[copyapk.sh](https://github.com/fossasia/open-event-android/blob/development/apk-generator/scripts/copyApk.sh)** A bash script that will copy the generated and signed apk to the release folder in `public-html` of the server.
+* **[cleanup.sh](https://github.com/fossasia/open-event-android/blob/development/apk-generator/scripts/cleanup.sh)** A bash script that will delete all the signed apks from the release folder in `public-html` of the server.
+This is to be run as a cronjob using the command ``` crontab 01 00 * * * root Path_to_cleanup.sh ``` where 01 00 means it'll run at 1.00 AM every night and will execute cleanup.sh.

 ## Server Setup